 That explanation may sound farfetched to some, but marketers and business owners know that Chobani’s justification is 100% feasible.
 Companies out-source social media tasks all the time.

 Besides, lead/media/PR lists have been around since Barnum built his circus.

 Which raises the question: legally speaking, what level of familiarity can we assume based on marketing tweets?

 After all, do you know the philosophies and tag lines for all of your social media followers and friends?

 Now, is it a workable legal defense?

 Maybe; maybe not.
 For starters, the tweet was specific and demonstrated an intimate knowledge of Seidman’s work.
-Moreover, companies are responsible for authorized work published under their brand.
+Moreover, companies are responsible for authorized work published under their brands.

-But if Chobani does outsource its social media marketing, the provisions of its outsourcing contract could prove important.
+But if Chobani outsources its social media marketing, contract provisions could prove important.

 Speak With A Trademark Lawyer

 Kelly / Warner has a successful intellectual property litigation team.
 We also handle routine copyright and trademark licensing and registration.
 If you’re in the market for an intellectual property lawyer, get in touch with Kelly / Warner Law.